2023 Tour de France Stages and Guide

-Welcome to our guide for the 2023 Tour de France.
-Here we take you through all the essentials for this great spectacle to get you prepared.
-As in previous years, we include a summary of each of the stages in an easy-to-read table, the team listing, some history of past winners of the event, plus lots more.
+Welcome to the Seek Travel Ride guide for the 2023 Tour de France.
+Here I take you through all the essentials for this great spectacle to get you prepared.
+As in previous years, I have included a brief summary of each of the stages in an easy-to-read table, the team listing, some history of past winners of the event, plus lots more.

 The route details for the 2023 Tour de France were announced on 27 October 2022.
-We have added all the information we have at present about the 2023 Tour de France.
-As more information is released we will add it to the page to keep you up to date on everything you need to know about the event.
+I have added all the information we have at present about the 2023 Tour de France.
+As more information is released I will add it to the page to keep you up to date on everything you need to know about the event.

 A Cycling holiday in France

-If you are planning your own cycling holiday to watch the Tour de France be sure to check out the rest of our website.
-We have a wealth of information about cycling in France to help you plan your own holiday.
-Our Visiting France page is a great place to start.
-We also offer a travel advisory service where you can leave the hard work to us or simply spend some time having a chat about what you want to do.
+If you are planning your own cycling holiday to watch the Tour de France be sure to check out the rest of The Seek Travel Ride website.
+There is a wealth of information about cycling in France to help you plan your own holiday.

 The 2023 Tour de France by numbers